SEIR-7-06/ajax-and-apis/README.md

 Before taking a look at the JavaScript, let's take a step back and find out how we can access the data for a book using the Google Books API.

-To access this information, we'll need a URL where we can find the JSON data for a book that matches an ISBN number.
+To access this information, we'll need a URL where we can find the JSON data for a book that matches a search term.

 How does the server know what the request is actually asking?
 This is the job of the URL, a special path that specifies where a resource can be found on the web.